sensslen/sensslen/README.md

 ### 📦 [nuget-license](https://github.com/sensslen/nuget-license)
 A command-line utility that helps developers **automatically detect and list license information** for NuGet packages.
 This tool is useful for compliance, audits, and ensuring responsible dependency management.

-> **Tech Stack:** .NET CLI, XML parsing, GitHub Actions

----

 ### 📡 [LibLanc](https://github.com/sensslen/LibLanc)
 A robust library implementing communication protocols for **Lanc** (used in video and camera control systems).
-Written in C, this project reflects my embedded systems background and deep understanding of protocol design.
+Written in C++, this project reflects my embedded systems background and deep understanding of protocol design.

-> **Use Case:** Serial-based control for video equipment and DSLRs

 ---